Maxine Waters Defends Tweet Calling For Donald Trump’s Solitary Confinement In Prison

-Rep. Maxine Waters made a splash this week after posting a tweet in which she slammed President Donald Trump for criticizing the whistleblower in the Ukraine phone call controversy, while saying that impeachment wasn’t good enough and that the president deserved prison time, specifically “solitary confinement.”
+Rep. Maxine Waters made a splash this week after posting a tweet in which she slammed President Donald Trump for criticizing the whistleblower in the Ukraine phone call controversy while saying that impeachment wasn’t good enough and that the president deserved prison time, specifically “solitary confinement.”

 “I’m calling on the GOP to stop Trump’s filthy talk of whistleblowers being spies & using mob language implying they should be killed,” Waters tweeted.

 “Impeachment is not good enough for Trump.
 He needs to be imprisoned & placed in solitary confinement.
 But for now, impeachment is the imperative.”

 The tweet was one of several she posted in a short time frame that slammed Trump and his administration over the Ukraine controversy, including taking aim at Attorney General William Barr for his involvement.